 during the September and the February enrolment period

-Every few weeks during the enrolment period, you receive our Start Newsletter full of practical information as well as nice-to-know items to keep you updated for a smooth start of your time at the University of Amsterdam.
-Previous editions (pdf) can be downloaded below.
+Every few weeks during the enrolment period, you receive our Start Newsletter full of practical information and nice-to-know items to keep you updated for a smooth start to your time at the University of Amsterdam.
+You can download previous editions (pdf) below.

-We wish you the best of luck with your preparations and we look forward to welcome you in Amsterdam.
+We wish you the best of luck with your preparations, and we look forward to welcoming you to Amsterdam.